HeardLibrary/digital-scholarship/lod/wikibase/index.md

 <img src="../images/wikidata-simple-triple.png" style="border:1px solid black">

-The predicate of this triple is a Wikidata *direct property*, that is, it makes a direct connection between a subject and an object.
+The predicate of this triple is a Wikidata *direct property* (technically a "truthy" property).
+That is, it makes a direct connection between a subject and an object.

 ## Statement instances